wepublish/wepublish/docs/testing.md

 ## UI Testing
 The UI is tested using Storybook and Jest.
 For further help, consult the documentation of NX, Jest and Storybook.

+## Troubleshooting
+### Failing Snapshots
-It might happen that your tests are failing.
+- It might happen that your tests are failing.
 Try to update your snapshots by running (eventually in the package in question) `npm run test-u` For more information:
 [https://jestjs.io/docs/cli#--updatesnapshot](https://jestjs.io/docs/cli#--updatesnapshot)